g-otn/GameServerEC2Discord/README.md

 - Available vCPU and RAM (based on game server requirements)
   - Keep in mind some of the server resources are used for the OS, Docker, etc and are not available to the game server itself.
 For example a 8GB instance might have ~6.5GB available
 - CPU frequency (GHz) / System single-core and multi-core [performance scores](https://browser.geekbench.com/search?utf8=✓&q=amazon+ec2)
+  - Keep in mind some games use distribute loads between vCPUs better, while others prefer a more powerful single vCPU
 - [Instance generation](https://docs.aws.amazon.com/ec2/latest/instancetypes/instance-type-names.html) (newer generations are more performant)
 - Spot price and price history
   - Sometimes, for some reason, the instance type is significally cheaper or more expensive in a specific availability zone than the others.
 See [Availability Zones](#availability-zones).